Braves vs. Nationals Player Props Betting Odds

 Albies Stats

-- Albies has picked up at least one hit in four games in a row.
-In his last five games he is batting .350 with three home runs, three walks and six RBI.
+- Albies has picked up a hit in five straight games.
+During his last five outings he is batting .400 with three home runs, three walks and six RBI.

 Albies Recent Games